 The first envisions regime survival with continued tension — “bad, but preferable to Israeli attacks,” as Mr. Afacan put it — though he noted this is not the most likely scenario given mounting U.S. pressure and growing domestic demands for change.

-The second, and more likely outcome — and the one Ankara prefers — involves Iran negotiating with neighbors and the West and modifying its nuclear and regional behavior.
+The second and more likely outcome, and the one Ankara prefers, involves Iran negotiating with neighbors and the West and modifying its nuclear and regional behavior.

-The third scenario is what he called “a nightmare” — the Revolutionary Guards consolidating direct control and creating “a second North Korea.”
+The third scenario is what he called a nightmare: the Revolutionary Guards consolidating direct control and creating “a second North Korea.”

-Turkish officials have suggested Mr. Erdogan could play a mediating role.
-Mr. Fidan has said Iran needs to pursue “very genuine reconciliation and cooperation” with regional neighbors, positioning Turkey as a potential facilitator for renewed engagement with the West.
+Turkish officials have suggested that Mr. Erdogan could play a mediating role.
+Mr. Fidan has said Iran needs to pursue “very genuine reconciliation and cooperation” with its regional neighbors, positioning Turkey as a potential facilitator for renewed engagement with the West.

 “Turkey believes President Trump is not — and should not be — going to attack Iran,” Mr. Afacan said.
 “What President Trump has done still leaves room and chance for negotiation.”